 You will be introduced to electronic engineering and gain deep knowledge of electronics and electrical systems.
 You’ll learn about electronic systems, and electrical engineering and sustainability, and then progress to advanced electronics.
 In your final year, you can choose specialist subjects like control systems, embedded systems and intelligent systems.

-Access is available to modern technical facilities including computer, electronics, and power and control laboratories where you’ll work on your experiments.
-The latest industry standard engineering software packages are available for you to use in dedicated computer clusters.
+Access is available to modern technical facilities including computers, electronics, and power and control laboratories where you’ll work on your experiments.
+The latest industry-standard engineering software packages are available for you to use in dedicated computer clusters.

 Brunel's BEng electronic and electrical engineering course is accredited by the Institution of Engineering and Technology (IET).
 This professional engineering institution ensures that your engineering degree meets the academic requirement to qualify as a professional engineer.
 This accredited BEng degree in electronic and electrical engineering can be studied full-time over three years, or four years with a placement year.
 The BEng degree meets the educational requirement to become an Incorporated Engineer (IEng).
 You may wish to transfer to the MEng route of study at the end of your second year, subject to meeting the progression requirement.
 The MEng degree fully meets the educational requirement to become a Chartered Engineer (CEng) and involves a further year of academic study.